What does QR code mean?

 Minespider commentary

-QR code is often treated as shorthand for the passport itself, especially in label and packaging discussions.
-The code is only the visible access mechanism.
-If the evidence behind it is stale, incomplete, or linked to the wrong battery, the scan creates confidence without substance.
-For Minespider, QR code is an access-layer term connecting the physical battery to digital evidence, but the trust sits in the governed record behind the code.
+QR code is often treated as shorthand for the passport itself, but the code is only the visible access mechanism at the edge of the passport stack.
+If the evidence behind it is stale, incomplete, or linked to the wrong battery, the scan creates confidence without substance; the scan should be linked to identity, permissions, evidence freshness, and fallback handling.

 Common confusions

-- Do not treat the QR code as the battery passport itself.
+- Treating the QR code as the battery passport or digital product passport itself.

-- Do not treat the QR code as proof that the linked data is complete, accurate, or permissioned correctly.
+- Treating a printed QR code as proof that the linked data is complete, accurate, current, or permissioned correctly.

 Related regulations